Jack Christopher Cameron Corbett1

 1. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 151.
 Hereinafter cited as The New Extinct Peerage.

-Sir Christopher St. Lawrence, 9th Baron Howth1
+Christopher St. Lawrence, 9th Baron Howth1

 M, #235039, d.
 24 October 1619

-Sir Christopher St. Lawrence, 9th Baron Howth was the son of Sir Nicholas St. Lawrence, 8th Baron Howth and Margaret Barnewall.1 He married Elizabeth Wentworth, daughter of John Wentworth, before 1597.1 He and Elizabeth Wentworth were separated before 1605.1 He died on 24 October 1619.1
+Christopher St. Lawrence, 9th Baron Howth was the son of Nicholas St. Lawrence, 8th Baron Howth and Margaret Barnewall.1 He married Elizabeth Wentworth, daughter of John Wentworth, before 1597.1 He and Elizabeth Wentworth were separated before 1605.1 He died on 24 October 1619.1

-Sir Christopher St. Lawrence, 9th Baron Howth gained the rank of Colonel of Foot.1 He was invested as a Knight before 1600.1 He fought in the Battle of Carlingford, where he commanded the rear of vanguard against the rebel Earl of Tyrine.1 He fought in the Battle of Kingsale on 24 December 1601, and afterwards pursued the fugitive Earl of Tyrone.1 He succeeded to the title of 9th Baron Howth [I., c.
+He gained the rank of Colonel of Foot.1 He was appointed Knight before 1600.1 He fought in the Battle of Carlingford, where he commanded the rear of vanguard against the rebel Earl of Tyrine.1 He fought in the Battle of Kingsale on 24 December 1601, and afterwards pursued the fugitive Earl of Tyrone.1 He succeeded as the 9th Baron Howth [I., c.
 1440] circa 11 May 1607.1 In 1608 he was imprisoned in Dublin and London on suspicion of conspiring with the Earls of Tyrone and Tyrconnell, but was released.1

 Citations